All comparisonsCalendar vs Scheduling Tools

 Calendly

-Google Calendar fails first because scheduling requires manual email negotiation instead of automated booking links.
+Google Calendar fails first because it requires manual email negotiation before automated booking links before scheduling.

 Verdict